Kenneth Frampton: Writings on architecture

-Frampton is especially well known for his writing on twentieth-century architecture, and for his central role in the development of architectural phenomenology.
+Frampton is especially well known for his writing on twentieth- and twenty-first century architecture, and for his central role in the development of architectural phenomenology.
 His books include Modern Architecture: A Critical History (1980; revised 1985, 1992, 2007 and 2020) and Studies in Tectonic Culture (1995).
-Frampton achieved great prominence (and influence) in architectural education with his essay "Towards a Critical Regionalism" (1983) – though the term had already been coined by Alexander Tzonis and Liane Lefaivre.
-In this paper, he mounts a criticism toward globalisation, mass consumer culture and the impact that this has had on architecture.
-For Frampton, this represents a particularly salient issue within the modern movement, as it has pushed architecture toward mediocrity, sameness and limited urban form which lacks any kind of cultural celebration or diversity.
-To remedy this, Frampton argues that the adoption of a more critical regionalist approach is required in architecture, one that takes into account specific considerations to place, topography, climate, and culture.
+Frampton achieved great prominence (and influence) in architectural education with his essay "Towards a Critical Regionalism: Six Points for an Architecture of Resistance" (1983) – term, critical regionalism, had been coined by Alexander Tzonis and Liane Lefaivre.
+In this paper, he mounts a criticism of globalisation, mass consumer culture and the impact that this has had on architecture.
+For Frampton, this represents a particularly salient issue within the Modern Movement, as it has pushed architecture toward mediocrity, sameness and urban form that lacks any kind of cultural relevance or specificity.
+To remedy this, Frampton argues that the adoption of a more critical regionalist approach is required in architecture, one that takes into account specific considerations of place, topography, climate, and culture, as well as the creation of new "vernacular" forms of architecture.

 Frampton's essay was included in the book The Anti-Aesthetic.
-Essays on Postmodern Culture, edited by Hal Foster, though Frampton is critical of postmodernism.
-Frampton's own position attempts to defend a version of modernism that looks to either critical regionalism or a 'momentary' understanding of the autonomy of architectural practice in terms of its own concerns with form and tectonics which cannot be reduced to economics (whilst conversely retaining a Leftist viewpoint regarding the social responsibility of architecture).
+Essays on Postmodern Culture, edited by Hal Foster, though Frampton is critical of postmodernism in architecture.
+Frampton's own position attempts to defend a version of modernism that looks to either critical regionalism or a 'momentary' understanding of the autonomy of architectural practice in terms of its own concerns with form and tectonics, which cannot be reduced to economics (whilst conversely retaining a Leftist viewpoint regarding the social responsibility of architecture).
 He summed up his critical stance towards postmodernist architecture and its advocates' belief in the primacy of architecture as a language as follows:

 In 2002 a collection of Frampton's writings over a period of 35 years was collated and published under the title Labour, Work, and Architecture.
 An English translation of his 2015 book, The Other Modern Movement, is due out in 2021.
 In addition to his own scholarly research and criticism, Frampton has frequently furthered the intellectual reach of his work through writing introductions, prefaces and forewords for other authors and publications on allied themes.